devasaur/fadeM.js/README.md

 ========

 1. Internet Explorer 9 (and earlier) browser fade speed cannot be configured.
 It fades at a 100ms speed.
-2. The popM effect is buggy in Firefox when using the class on more than one object.
-This should be resolved soon.
+2. The popM effect is buggy in Firefox when applied to elements such as videos or slideshows.